 - 1. Instructor

 - 2. Advisor

 - 3. Academic Director

 - 4. Program Director and/or Medical Director

-- 5. Dean of the College of Health and Human Services (for graduate students) or the Dean of the College of Liberal Arts and Sciences (for undergraduate students for those in the Pre-PA program)
+- 5. Dean of the College of Health Sciences

 Clinical problems which arise during the clinical year should be resolved by seeking advice in the following sequence: